solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 ![Alt text](media/overview-flexible-server.png)

-The Azure Database for PostgreSQL is available in most Azure regions, however, if you are looking for specific backup features, you should reference the [latest documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/overview#azure-regions).
+The Azure Database for PostgreSQL is available in most Azure regions, however, if you are looking for specific set of supported features, you should reference the [latest documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/overview#azure-regions).

 #### PaaS (Containers)